 SUNY Oneonta campus is well lighted, and further lighting improvements are regularly made.
 These include placing high intensity sodium vapor lights on buildings, in parking lot areas, in areas with heavy landscaping and trees, and along pathways frequently traveled by students.
-These recommendations are taken on a rolling bases and improvements are made annually.
+In addition to a telephone at the front entrance of each residence hall, there are blue light emergency telephones strategically located throughout the campus, which are connected directly to the University Police.
+Additional sites are being considered for more outdoor emergency telephones.
+These recommendations are taken on a rolling basis and improvements are made annually.